 Kaufman Hall 103A

-Dr. Nian Liu joined the Department of Modern Languages, Literatures, and Linguistics in 2012.
-She served as academic advisor and section head of the Chinese Program and is currently serving as Assistant Chair of the Department of MLLL.
+Dr. Nian Liu is associate professor in the Department of Modern Languages, Literatures, and Linguistics, where she conducts interdisciplinary research on cognitive linguistics and Chinese humanities.
+She currently serves as Assistant Chair of the department and have served as academic advisor and section head of the Chinese Program.
 She was a visiting scholar at University of California, San Diego, University of Latvia, Peking University, and the Chinese University of Hong Kong working on several cross-linguistic comparison projects.

-Her research interests cover diverse topics including linguistic relativity, embodiment of linguistic constructions, bilingualism and Chinese language processing.
-Her main research projects explore the relationship between language and cognition— how language is influenced by and influences general cognition.
-The cognitive perspective is one which sees language as being inextricably linked to other cognitive functions, and so it is hypothesized that language affects and is affected by these other functions.
-Several of her research projects and internationally-cooperative projects have been supported by National Science Foundation (NSF), Ministry of Education of China, and OU Research Council.
+Her research interests cover diverse topics including linguistic relativity, simulation semantics, bilingualism and Chinese language processing.
+Her main research projects explore the relationship between language, culture and cognition using behavioral and neuroimaging experimentations.
+Several of her research projects and internationally-cooperative projects have been supported by the National Science Foundation (NSF), Ministry of Education of China, and OU Research Council.

 Selected Refereed Publications